Generic Name: etanercept (ee-TAN-er-sept - szzs)

 - Optic neuritis (inflammation of the eye nerve) or

 - Psoriasis (skin disease) or

 - Seizures, history of—Use with caution.
 May make these conditions worse.

 - Infections (eg, hepatitis B, bacteria, fungus, virus), active or history of or

 - Wegener's granulomatosis (inflammation of the blood vessels that affects the lungs, kidneys, or other organs)—Patients with these conditions may have an increased chance for side effects.

 - Sepsis (serious infection in the blood)—Should not be used in patients with this condition.

-etanercept-szzs is given as a shot under your skin.
-Etanercept-szzs may be given at home.
+Etanercept-szzs is given as a shot under the skin of your thigh, stomach, or upper arm.
+Etanercept-szzs may sometimes be given at home to patients who do not need to be in the hospital.
 If you or your child are using etanercept-szzs at home, your doctor or nurse will teach you how to prepare and inject the medicine.
 Be sure that you understand exactly how to use the medicine.

 If you use etanercept-szzs at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself or your child a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems.

-etanercept-szzs is available in 2 forms.
-You may use a prefilled syringe and a prefilled Sensoready® pen.
+Etanercept-szzs is available in 2 forms.
+You may use a prefilled syringe or a prefilled Sensoready® pen.